renestein/Rstein.AsyncCpp/readme.md

 * Clone the repository. ```git clone git@github.com:renestein/Rstein.AsyncCpp.git```.
 * Open the ```<Project root>\RStein.AsyncCppLib.sln``` solution file in the Visual studio 2019.
 If you need tests and samples, open the ```<Project root>\RStein.AsyncCppFull.sln``` solution file instead.

-**Important**: Test project requires reference to the  [gtest/gmock](https://github.com/google/googletest) library and utilises [vcpkg package manager](https://github.com/microsoft/vcpkg) for dependencies.
+**Important**: Test project in the solution file RStein.AsyncCppFull.sln requires reference to the  [gtest/gmock](https://github.com/google/googletest) library and utilises [vcpkg package manager](https://github.com/microsoft/vcpkg) for dependencies.

 * In the Visual Studio select desired configuration and platforms.
 For details about supported configurations see above the section 'Build from the command line (Windows)'.
 * Build solution.